lsebahar/Vacation-Weather-Report/README.md

 1) Install gmaps and obtain an API key

+2) Make an account to obtain an API key from openweathermap.org

-2) Install citipy
+3) Install citipy

-3) Install Pandas, numpy, matplotlib, scipy
+4) Install Pandas, numpy, matplotlib, scipy

-4) Install Jupyter Notebook
+5) Install Jupyter Notebook

 ### Installation